neurolabusc/Clinical/README.md

 ##### Recent Versions

+9-May-2017
+ - Automatic check for updates.
+ - Compatibility fixes for SPM12
+ - Segment-Normalize includes the ability to use 6-tissue segmentation maps (instead of 3 tissue segmentation maps).
+Requires SPM12.
+This is the new default, older 3-tissue is still available for compatibility.

 7-July-2016
  - Enhanced support for SPM12 (SPM8 not tested still might work).
  - The command "MR segment-normalize" now includes the option for my implementation of enantiomorphic normalization (see Nachev et al., 2008).
 Users may also want to explore my script [nii_enat_norm](https://github.com/neurolabusc/nii_preprocess/blob/master/nii_enat_norm.m).